dlmcpaul/EnphaseCollector/README.md

 - The internal database is always populated so the local view is always available at /solar
 - Stats can be pulled to Prometheus by using the Actuator endpoint configured at /solar/actuator/prometheus

+## Building for yourself
+This is a fairly standard maven project using spring boot so mvn package should get your started and can build a working jar

+**There are some caveats**
+- The build will generate a jar with a default version of unreleased

+### Docker Images
+- You can use the spring boot plugin build-image to generate a docker image that works but does not export a properties file location you can use
+- I also have a number of dockerfiles I use for my releases and experimentation.
+I have documented them under DOCKER.md